RealTadango/FrSky/LView/README.md

  - Rtn: Return to the previous step

 Navigation during the graph:
- - Scroll left / right: Move the cursor, zoom in / out, scroll the graph
+ - Scroll left / right: Move the cursor, zoom in / out, scroll the graph, adjust the min / max value
- - Enter: Change the mode: Cursor, Zoom, Scroll
+ - Enter: Change the mode: Cursor, Zoom, Scroll, Min / Max adjust
  - Rtn: Return to the previous step
+ - PgUp / PgDn: During the Min / Max mode these select the next / previous min / max value
+ - Aileron stick: Move the cursor
+ - Elevator stick: Zoom in / out
+ - Rudder stick: Scroll left / right

 After starting a log file must be selected.
 The script only shows the log files from the last 100 days for the current model.
 If you want to view a log from another model you have to select that model first in OpenTX.
 Below the log file is a choice for speed:
  - Accurate: Reads every line from the logfile to check if a session has ended or started.